SteveClement/NC3-LU/content/projects/scandale.md

 on non-cooperating suppliers.

-No infrastructure change or patch after repeated notifications is not a good trajectory to be on--hence the name, scandale
+No infrastructure change or patch after repeated notifications is not a good trajectory to be on--hence the name, scandale.

+The [CIRCL team](https://www.circl.lu) and the NC3-LU OSS team are working together in order to improve this shameful situation.

 [More information](https://github.com/scandale-project)